frankschoeman/kyubus-shader/README.md

 #2 Open the .exe and follow the instructions, after chosing the graphics API you can skip the remaining steps.

-#3 Copy the contents of this zip file to the game's executable.
+#3 Copy the contents of this zip file to the game or emulator's executable.

 #4 Done